n-genesis/finxact-json-vscode/README.md

 ## Release Notes
 Special formatting for the following arrays:

+- isTasks
+- isHappening
+- isGoals
+- isAllOf
+- isChoices
-- allOf
+- isChoice
-- Choices
+- isX-choices
-- foreignKeys
+- isForeignKeys
-- Serialize
+- isSerialize
-- computeds
+- isIndexes
-- enum
+- isAllof
-- contextValues
+- isContextValues
-- indexes
+- isComputeds
-- oneOf
+- isOneOf

 The following are a list of available `key:value` snippets for the Finxact Formatter extension.